drZymo/swoq/Bot/ExamplePython/README.md

 ## Install requirements

-The bot basically only requires a Python 3.12 environment and the `grpcio-tools` pacakges, which can be installed using conda or pip.
+The bot basically only requires a Python 3.12 environment and the `grpcio-tools` packages, which can be installed using conda or pip.
 It was tested with Python 3.12.9 and grpcio-tools 1.62.2 (conda) and 1.70.0 (pip).

 ### Using conda